philipturner/swift-xtb/README.md

   - Module Name: `DM21`
   - More accurate than the B3LYP functional used for mechanosynthesis research.
   - Provide both the DM21 and DM21mu variants, based on independent reviews of DM21.
-  - Facilitate computation of matrix multiplications in a user-specified external library (BLAS, MFA, cuDNN, clBLAST).
+  - Compute matrix multiplications in vendor-specific library (Accelerate, MFA, cuBLAS, clBLAST, etc.).
 - Provide D4 dispersion corrections as a standalone Swift library.
   - Module Name: `D4`
 - The `DFT` module still encapsulates the computation of exact exchange terms.
 There is a means to restrict compute cost to a subset of the scene.